rlrangel/DEMLab/README.md

 - Spherical particle (assuming that all spheres move on the same plane).
 - Cylindrical particle (assuming an out-of-plane length).

-Almost all variables involved in the simulation process can be exported in one of the **result types**:
+Almost all variables involved in the simulation process can be exported in one of the following **result types**:

 - Text file.
 - Graphs (plots and tables).